Education and Training

 - support for those entering the workforce.

-LFKK is proud to have initiated the recently established Redfern Jarjum College.
-Opened with the support of LFKK members, City of Sydney Council, the NSW and federal governments, the Jesuit Community at St Aloysius’ College and the Archdiocese of Sydney, Jarjum offers targeted education and support to Aboriginal children not currently managing in mainstream primary schools.
+LFKK is proud to have initiated the establishment of Redfern Jarjum College in 2013.
+Opened with the support of LFKK members, City of Sydney Council, the NSW and Federal governments, the Jesuit Community at St Aloysius’ College and the Archdiocese of Sydney, Jarjum offers targeted education and support to Aboriginal children not currently managing in mainstream primary schools.
 A number of students of Jarjum are also LFKK members and we will continue to support their educational development.